the-commons-project/jupyterhealth-exchange/README.md

    - Check *Skip authorization*
    - Set *Algorithm* to RSA with SHA-2 256
    - Skip Allowed origins
+   - Save and then Log Out of Django Admin
 1. Create an RS256 Private Key (step by step [here](https://django-oauth-toolkit.readthedocs.io/en/latest/oidc.html#creating-rsa-private-key))
 1. Create a new static PKCE verifier - a random alphanumeric string 44 chars long, and then create the challenge [here](https://tonyxu-io.github.io/pkce-generator).
 1. Return to the `.env` file